lemur01/synpasestat/README.md

 Output: result folder with counts for the above signals (total, close to one/two/all other colours respectively) and length of detected process.

  ## Parameters:
-thDist    (default 2)       - distance threshold in pixels (for signal to be considered close) thRemove  (default 150)     - process fragments smaller than the threshold are removed
+- thDist    (default 2)       - distance threshold in pixels (for signal to be considered close)
+- thRemove  (default 150)     - process fragments smaller than the threshold are removed

 <img src=src/Synapse.png width="300" height="300">

-### external dependency
+### External dependency
 bfmatlab
 https://www.openmicroscopy.org/bio-formats/